C1orf185: Protein

 C1orf185 is a member of the pfam15842 protein family, containing a domain of unknown function, DUF4718.
 This family of proteins is between 130 and 224 amino acids long, and is found only in eukaryotes..

 The main splice isoform of C1orf185 has a molecular weight of 22.4 kDa and an isoelectric point of 7.67.
 It contains a transmembrane domain spanning from positions 15 to 37.
 There is also a conserved serine-rich region from S123 to S142, which could possibly indicate function as a "splicing activator".

 C1orf185 contains 3 primary subcellular domains: an extracellular domain which spans the amino acids from positions 1 to 14, a transmembrane domain from positions 15–37, and a large intracellular domain from positions 38–199.

 Below are predicted secondary and tertiary structures of C1orf185, modeled using the Chou-Fasman secondary structure prediction tool and the I-TASSER protein structure and function prediction tool.
 Chou-Fasman predicts a mixture of α-helices, β-sheets, and other structural turns and coils, which can be seen modeled on the I-TASSER prediction.

 Chou-Fasman Secondary Structure Prediction (left) and I-TASSER Tertiary Structure Prediction (right) for C1orf185.

-Regulation of Expression
+Regulation of expression

-Gene Level Regulation
+Gene level regulation

 Below is a diagram showing the locations of predicted transcription factor binding sites in the C1orf185 promoter, along with a table describing the attributes of each individual binding site.
 The transcription factors were found and analyzed using the ElDorado tool from Genomatix.